gotev/android-upload-service/README.md

 * One Task (UploadRequest) can contain multiple files to upload
 * You can push multiple Task (UploadRequest), each will run on background thread but process one file of one task at a time
 * If one file in a Task (UploadRequest) fails, it will try to upload next file but mark the Task (UploadRequest) as failed.
-You can get information about which files have failed in "onFilesUploadResultReceived(ArrayList<FileToUpload> files)"
+You can get information about which files have failed in "onFilesUploadResultReceived(ArrayList<FileToUpload> files, final String taskid);"

     public void upload(final Context context) {
     	  AbstractFileUploadResultReceiver receiver = new AbstractFileUploadResultReceiver(